senseexcel/senseexcel/install_guide.md

    EXCEL_NAME;DOMAIN\USER4;FROM;
 ```

-5. Please confirm that there are no spaces at the end of each line.
+6. Please confirm that there are no spaces at the end of each line.
-6. Save this file with the name license.txt.
+7. Save this file with the name license.txt.
-7. Upload the license.txt file to the senseexcel content library.
+8. Upload the license.txt file to the senseexcel content library.

-   QMC >> Content Libararies >> Upload >> Select File “license.txt”.
+   QMC >> Content Libararies >> senseexcel >> Contentst >> Upload >> Select File “license.txt”.

    This file will be the tool for managing the licenses of all of your Sense Excel users going forward.
    It can be updated and overwritten as necessary.